szabolcsgombos01/portfolio/README.md

 # portfolio
-These are my project from last three year
+These are my projects from last three year